-The main challenge in connecting IIoT devices via the satellites is closing the link budget over large distance.
+The main challenge in connecting IIoT devices via the satellites is closing the radio link18 over large distances.
 The lowest LEO satellites operate at the altitude of around 300 km.
 MEO satellites orbit at around 8,000 km and GEO satellites at 35,000 km.
-IIoT devices are small and often battery powered, so they usually don't have high-gain antennas, nor sufficient RF power to reach high altitudes.
-Consequently, satellite technology can support IIoT in two modes: as a direct radio access network with LEO satellites (up to 700 km) and as a backhaul technology for other wireless or wired networks (any altitude).
+IIoT devices are often small, battery powered and rarely have high-gain antennas.
+The ability to close the links (in both directions) depends on the range to the satellite (at the edge of coverage), the antenna gains of the satellite and the transmission power at each end.